 Innovative solar-powered self-compacting rubbish bins are being trialled in the public spaces of three new developments at Link Park in Wright, 'Campbell 5' in Campbell and Eastlake Parade on Kingston Foreshore.
-The 'Bigbelly' bins hold more than four times that of regular bins and provide real-time information to waste collectors on fullness levels - reducing rubbish overflow, unnecessary bin collections and related carbon emissions.
+The trial is investigating the capacity of the 'Bigbelly' bins compared to the regular 240 litre bins used in our public places and the technology that provides real-time information to waste collectors on fullness levels in order to reduce rubbish overflow, unnecessary bin collections and related carbon emissions.
 Potential future financial and environmental savings from the bins will be evaluated by the ACT Waste Feasibility Study.

 The Study is investigating a range of options around how best to manage and minimise waste in the ACT and surrounding regions now and into the future.

 The trial supports the ACT Government's commitment to improve Canberra's liveability and create a clean environment and a carbon-neutral waste sector.

 More information on the smart bins trial or the ACT Waste Feasibility Study is available by emailing ACTWasteFeasibilityStudy@act.gov.au.